-- a) legislative compliance
+- a) Legislative compliance.

-- b) cultural responsiveness establishing and maintaining valued and empowering relationships with students, iwi and all other institute partners
+- b) Cultural responsiveness establishing and maintaining valued and empowering relationships with students, iwi and all other Institute partners.

-- c) financial sustainability
+- c) Financial sustainability.

-- d) staff competence, performance and wellbeing
+- d) Staff competence, performance and wellbeing.

-- e) organisational health and safety
+- e) Organisational health and safety.

-- f) risk management
+- f) Risk management.

-- g) reputation

-- h) responsiveness to the Tertiary Education Strategy (TES) and Statement of Tertiary Education Priorities (STEP)

-- strategic alignment with the needs of the wider Bay of Plenty and Aotearoa
+- g) Reputation. - h) Responsiveness to the Tertiary Education Strategy (TES) and Statement of Tertiary Education Priorities (STEP). - i) Strategic alignment with the needs of the wider Bay of Plenty and Aotearoa-New Zealand.

-New Zealand.